lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

   events have some specific property, you need to store (therefore maintain some state) data about past events.

-Of course things get really interesting when you need to compute data on more than one topic at the same time (meaning you're combining both time and state).
+Things get really interesting when you need to compute data on more than one topic at the same time (meaning you're combining both time and state).
+We will also look at that.

 Kafka Streams provides elegant APIs to help you write performant and reliable streaming applications that deal with most real-world scenarios.